Advanced: Troubleshooting Variables

 Brim includes an option for including today's date in the LLM prompt.

-• If computing your variable requires knowledge of today's today, scroll down to the bottom of the Edit/Create variable form, and make sure the box next to "Include Today's Date in Prompt" is checked.
+• If computing your variable requires knowledge of today's date, scroll down to the "Semantics" section, and make sure the box next to "Reference today's date" is checked.

-• Specify the format you want a time period in explicitly (number of hours, number of minutes, number of days) and whether you want the variable to round up or down.
+• Explicitly specify the format in which you want a time variable and whether you want the variable to round up or down.

 My variable is pulling a lot of irrelevant evidence